NicholasML97/PPGEEC2318_Project01/README.md

 df.isnull().sum()
 ```

-- Separating the categorical and numerical features
+- Separate the categorical and numerical features
 ```python
 categorical_features = ['gender', 'productcategory', 'loyaltyprogram', 'purchasestatus']
 numerical_features = [col for col in df.columns if col not in categorical_features]